aurimas13/CodeAcademy-AI-Course/README.md

 Notebooks Finished can be found [here](https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Notebooks_Finished).

-## Exercises
+## Problems
 [(Back to top)](#table-of-contents)

-Exercises can be found [here](https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Exercises).
+Problems can be found [here](https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Problems).

 ## Solutions
 [(Back to top)](#table-of-contents)

-Solutions can be found [here](https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Solutions).
+Solutions to the problems can be found [here](https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Solutions).

 ## Examples
 [(Back to top)](#table-of-contents)

-Questions asked through lectures and answers or answers to them by showing can be found [here]https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Examples)
+Questions asked through lectures and answers to them by showing can be found [here](https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Examples)
 ## Notes
 [(Back to top)](#table-of-contents)

-Additional notes that we covered through lectures or additional stuff that I said about can be found [here](https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Notes).
+Additional notes that we covered through lectures or additional material that I said about can be found [here](https://github.com/aurimas13/CodeAcademy-AI-Course/tree/main/Notes).

 # Public